 (1)-Officials And Administrators

-This replaces the existing specification for the same class in Salary Group MP 69 approved effective July 21, 2006.
-(Revised to update Agency name)
+This replaces the existing specification for the class of Emergency Management Director in Salary Group MP 69 approved effective April 6, 2012.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007